by Sirius Fourside

 Making Tinctures with a Magical Butter Machine

-The Magical Butter Machine is the way to make tinctures.
-It stirs it more, it constantly heats the material, and it has infinite patience, unlike a human being.
-It can stir and heat your tincture for 8 straight hours with no work on your part past the initial setup.
+The Magical Butter Machine might be the best way to make tinctures.
+It stirs tinctures more than a human could, it constantly heats the material, and it has infinite patience, unlike a human being.
+It can stir and heat your tincture for 8 straight hours with no work on your part past the initial setup, which is crazy.

 Supplies: